- Introduction

 In Monolix version 2023 and earlier, there is no function from the lixoftConnectors to directly get the shrinkage, but you can easily calculate it from the estimated parameters like this for example for parameter V:

-Difference with shrinkage in Nonmem: Note that the Nonmem definition of shrinkage is based on a ratio of standard deviations, while the Monolix definition uses a ratio of variances (which is more common in statistics).
-Below we provide a “conversion table” which should be read in the following way: a situation that would in Nonmem lead to a shrinkage calculation of 30%, would in Monolix lead to a calculation of shrinkage of around 50%.
-The Nonmem version of the shrinkage can be calculated from the Monolix shrinkage using the following formula:
+Comparison to Nonmem: the Nonmem definition of shrinkage is based on a ratio of standard deviations.
+This is also the case in Monolix 2024 and above.
+However, Monolix 2023 and below uses a ratio of variances (which is more common in statistics).
+Below we provide a “conversion table” which should be read in the following way: a situation that would in Nonmem and Monolix 2024 lead to a shrinkage calculation of 30%, would in Monolix 2023 lead to a calculation of shrinkage of around 50%.
+The Nonmem and Monolix 2024 version of the shrinkage can be calculated from the Monolix 2023 shrinkage using the following formula:

 Is it OK to get a negative shrinkage?
 Yes.
 In case of no shrinkage, \(var(\eta_i)= \omega^2\) when \(var(\eta_i)\) is calculated on an infinitely large sample.
 In practice, \(var(\eta_i)\) is calculated on a limited sample related to the number of individuals.
 Its value can be by chance a little bigger than \(\omega^2\), leading to a slightly negative shrinkage.